Hey There, Fellow Tree Hugger!

 Help your school (or your child’s school) reduce energy consumption.
 Make your fellow students and teachers aware of energy conservation practices and how they can help reduce the effects of global warming.
 Start a recycling program or work with an art teacher to produce posters with climate change facts to hang on the walls in the classrooms.

 Don’t stop learning!
 Above all, remember to continue learning and implementing solutions to environmental problems wherever you can.
+Speak out to your local politicians and government officials.
 Be a responsible and educated citizen with the Earth’s best interests at heart.

 So, you see?
 Global warming is something we can combat at the local level.
 If every person on the planet chose just one of those ideas above and stuck with it, think of the impact we could make.
 We might even stop climate change (well, at least slow it down to a more normal pace)!